Black people: Indigenous Australians

 Indigenous Australians have been referred to as "black people" in Australia since the early days of European settlement.
 While originally related to skin colour, the term is used today to indicate Aboriginal or Torres Strait Islander ancestry in general and can refer to people of any skin pigmentation.

 Being identified as either "black" or "white" in Australia during the 19th and early 20th centuries was critical in one's employment and social prospects.
 Various state-based Aboriginal Protection Boards were established which had virtually complete control over the lives of Indigenous Australians – where they lived, their employment, marriage, education and included the power to separate children from their parents.
-Aborigines were not allowed to vote and were often confined to reserves and forced into low paid or effectively slave labour.
+Indigenous Australians were not allowed to vote and were often confined to reserves and forced into low paid or effectively slave labour.
 The social position of mixed-race or "half-caste" individuals varied over time.
 A 1913 report by Baldwin Spencer states that:

 After the First World War, however, it became apparent that the number of mixed-race people was growing at a faster rate than the white population, and, by 1930, fear of the "half-caste menace" undermining the White Australia ideal from within was being taken as a serious concern.
 Cecil Cook, the Northern Territory Protector of Natives, noted that:

 The official policy became one of biological and cultural assimilation: "Eliminate the full-blood and permit the white admixture to half-castes and eventually the race will become white".
 This led to different treatment for "black" and "half-caste" individuals, with lighter-skinned individuals targeted for removal from their families to be raised as "white" people and prohibited from speaking their native language and practicing traditional customs, a process now known as the Stolen Generation.